microsoft/vscode-dev-containers/README.md

        📄 README.md
     ```

-    Other assets can be included if needed, but keep in mind that this will overlay on top of an existing project.
-Anything you don't want added to a project should be placed in `.vscodeignore`.
-The `README.md` in the folder should give a brief description of the purpose of the container definition and any manual steps that may be needed to use it.
+    Other assets can be included as needed, but keep in mind that these will overlay on top of an existing project.
+Anything you don't want added to a project should be referenced in [glob](https://facelessuser.github.io/wcmatch/glob/) form in `.vscodeignore`.
+Create a `README.md` in the folder with a brief description of the purpose of the container definition and any manual steps required to use it.

 4. Commit your changes and submit a PR - we'll take a look at it, provide any needed feedback, and then merge it in!
 We appreciate any and all feedback!!